AsHighAsHonor/OpeanWeather-Combine/README.md

-# Transurban - Coding Challenge
+# Coding Challenge

+`NOTE: To run this project, please replace a valid [OpeanWeather API KEY](https://home.openweathermap.org/api_keys) in the class "OneCallHourlyWeatherClient"`

 This coding challenge is to gague your knowledge of Swift, Combine and MVVM.
 For the best result complete the challenge with the assumption that it will be production ready.